diptigarg23/blog-to-podcast/README.md

 - All content is attributed to its original source
 - This tool does not claim ownership of Forrester content
 - Users are responsible for ensuring their use complies with Forrester's Terms of Use
-- For commercial use, please obtain proper licensing from Forrester

 ## License